tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

     "github.com/joho/godotenv"
 )

-// If the server is running in a Docker container, the certificates and data directory
-// are always mounted here:
+// If the server is running in a Docker container, the data directory is always mounted here: const (
-const (
-    dockerMountedCertsDir = "/gameserver/certs"
     dockerMountedDataDir  = "/gameserver/data"
 )

 type config struct {
     Port     int
-    CertPath string
-    KeyPath  string
 }

 var (